TzoME/hello-world/README.md

 # hello-world
-first repository to under how GitHub works
+first repository to understand how GitHub works